Fiserv/digital-disbursements-platform/docs/troubleshooting/idempotency-timeouts.md

 - Timeouts are inevitable, but they are very infrequent.
 Usually 99.99 % request will not get any timeout.
 - When a timeout occurs, The client cannot determine if the request reached the server or not.

-> To recover from iconclusive responses and avoid the risk of duplicate payments, Merchant should adopt one of two below practices,
+> To recover from inconclusive responses and avoid the risk of duplicate payments, Merchant should adopt one of two below practices,

 ## Idempotency